Problem: Small doughnut shop is losing $5,000 per month.

 Solution: Entice staff to volunteer for the shift by rewarding servers with prime shifts and stations later in the week.
 Give cooks a get-out-of cleanup pass for each brunch shift worked.
 Use remaining ingredients from the prior night’s dishes for brunch specials to reduce morning prep.

-Benefit: Incentivize staff and presumably engender happier workers.
+Benefit: Incentivize staff and hopefully engender happier workers.

 Problem: Delivery services mess up orders.